 Students must be approved members of Tsinghua cohort to take the course.

 - Special Comments:

-This course will be offered over a 2-day period in Baltimore.
 Students are required to complete assignments prior to the first class session.